msztylko/SICP/README.md

            (product term (next a) next b))))
 ```

-Here, we can again see many similarities between these prodecures.
+Here, we can again see many similarities between these procedures.
 In the same way as `sum-integers` and `sum-cubes` are just special cases of a more general procedure `sum`, `sum` and `product` can be viewed as special cases of a more general procedure `accumulate`:

 ```scheme
 (define (accumulate combiner null-value term a next b)